bxdoan/bxdoan/README.md

 <div align="center">

-> It doesn’t do any good to pretend you can’t see what’s going on.
+> We must believe that we are gifted for something, and that this thing, at whatever cost, must be attained.

-> — Yuuya Mochizuki —
+> — Marie Curie —

 </div>